 - Not can help with parenting, teaching, coaching, managing, relationships, addictions, codependency, relaxation, problem-solving, emotions, anxiety, anger, depression, and stress coping, among other issues.

 What Is No-ting?
 Read Not

-- “No-t” is defined as a thought that contains some form of a not-based word or phrase in it.
+- “No-t” is defined as a thought containing some form of a not-based word or phrase.